John Dawes: British Lions and Barbarians

 In 1971, Dawes was appointed captain of the British and Irish Lions side for the tour to New Zealand.
 This side, coached by Carwyn James, became the first and so far the only Lions team to win a series in New Zealand.
+Colin Meads, New Zealand’s captain, said that Dawes could not be omitted from any contemporary world XV because of his influence on the overall team.

 Dawes is one of six captains to lead his side to a test series win on New Zealand soil, along with Philip J. Nel (1937 Springboks), Trevor Allan (1949 Australia), Andrew Slack (1986 Australia), Philippe Saint-André (1994 France) and Johnny Sexton (2022 Ireland).
 He was honoured as the BBC Wales Sports Personality of the Year at the end of that year.

 Dawes was also captain of the Barbarians side that beat New Zealand in Cardiff in 1973.

 Rugby coaching career

 Dawes acted as a coach, as well as captain, at London Welsh during the late 1960s and early 1970s.

 After retiring as a player, Dawes became coach of the Welsh national side in 1974, a post he held until 1979.
 This was one of the most successful periods in the history of Welsh rugby, with the team winning the Five Nations Championship four times in the five seasons between 1975 and 1979, including two Grand Slams.

 Dawes also coached the 1977 British Lions tour to New Zealand, but was unable to repeat the success of 1971.
 Ian McGeechan has said of this tour "perhaps John, a natural player and leader in his time, was just not so good at putting things across," but others have pointed out that the 1977 Lions nearly drew the series, and that subsequent Lions tours to New Zealand fared much worse.